 The Salute Series, an expanding portfolio of programs performed on American holidays, celebrates those who serve our country, its cities, and communities.
 Performances including Memorial Salute, POPS on Independence on July 3, POPS in Philadelphia on July 4, and Veterans Salute showcase the magic of the orchestra to diverse and enthusiastic crowds.
 The annual I’ll Be Home for Christmas concert rings in the holiday season with a free concert for active military, police, and fire department families.

 POPS in Schools

-POPS in Schools enhances music education for approximately 1,000 students in the Philadelphia School District by embedding POPS artists in ten high schools and two elementary schools to train, coach and mentor music students participating in the All City Jazz program.
+POPS in Schools, an EITC certified program, enhances music education for approximately 1,000 students in the Philadelphia School District by embedding POPS artists in ten high schools and two elementary schools to train, coach and mentor music students participating in the All City Jazz program.
 The Philly POPS is the presenting sponsor of the All City Jazz Festival held each spring.

 Outside concert hall, POPS Outside brings the talented and experienced musicians of the Philly POPS to unexpected places, including monthly community engagement experiences, free pre-concert activities and in-school events.

 POPS Presents events expand the Philly POPS reach into a variety of genres and with guest artists of ever-greater reputation and talent, including Andrea Bocelli and Deana Martin.

 The Philly POPS has proudly been a Philadelphia icon for the last four decades and happily anticipates reaching tens of thousands of new listeners through these expanding programs.